 Under the knife…

 "I’ve had some CoolSculpting on my stomach, which works by freezing fat cells to around -11C, permanently killing around 25 per cent of the fat cells in a given area.
-These are permanently gone, and so it’s great for treating stubborn pockets of fat.
+These are permanently gone, so it’s great for treating stubborn pockets of fat.
 I had a pretty flat stomach anyway but hated the fact that I had quite a bit of grabbable fat on my upper stomach.
 I felt like I could see/feel this particularly when I sat down wearing something with a waistband.
 I’m much more confident about it now.
 I’d love some more to work on my arms - they’ve always felt big and I often struggle with the sleeve size in jackets and blouses, but it’s hard to find time to get on the treatment couch myself.”

 Treatments I’d really love to try…

-“Venus Legacy radiofrequency on my legs to tightens up the skin.
+“Venus Legacy radiofrequency on my legs to tighten up the skin.
 It feels a bit like a hot stone massage and it’s also great for cellulite.
 The need for weekly appointments over eight to ten weeks, isn’t doable for me at the moment, unfortunately.
 I’m interested in the new CoolTone by CoolSculpting, which launches in the UK in 2020.
 It’s a muscle stimulating device which will cause some fat loss as well as stimulating muscle definition and development.”

 What would I'd ever go near...